1-877-929-7245

 • Breakfast, Dinner

-Day 4 - A guided tour of the UNESCO-listed town of Goslar
+Day 4 - A guided tour of UNESCO-listed Goslar

 We travel by rail to medieval Goslar, nestled at the foot of the Harz Mountains.
-Older than Berlin, this former Free Imperial city is a UNESCO World Heritage site and is crammed full of fantastic, historic architecture, including half-timbered houses dating back to the early 16th century.
-We set out on a walking tour, discovering some fine examples of Gothic, Renaissance and Baroque architecture with our local guide.
+Older than Berlin, this former Free Imperial city is a UNESCO World Heritage site and is full of historic architecture, including half-timbered houses dating back to the early 16th century.
+We set out on a walking tour, discovering Gothic, Renaissance and Baroque architecture with our local guide.

-After our tour, there's free time to continue exploring independently.
+After the tour, there is time to continue exploring independently.
 You could visit the Kaiserpfalz, built at the beginning of the 11th century.
-Designed primarily as a summer residence, this is the largest Romanesque palace in all of Europe.
+Designed primarily as a summer residence, this is the largest Romanesque palace in Europe.
 Alternatively, stop at the Rammelsberg Mining Museum for a fascinating look into the industrial history of Goslar.

 Includes